-- 23 There is no single approach to adaptation planning and both top-down and bottom-up approaches are - 24 widely recognised.
-"Institutional dimensions in adaptation governance play a key role in promoting - 25 the transition from planning to implementation of adaptation" (Mimura et al. 2014).
-Adaptation is also - essential at all scales, including adaptation by local governments, businesses, communities, and - 27 individuals (Denton et al. 2014). - 28 "Strengthened multi-level governance, institutional capacity, policy instruments, technological - 29 innovation and transfer and mobilisation of finance, and changes in human behaviour and lifestyles - are enabling conditions that enhance the feasibility of mitigation and adaptation options for 1.5°C - - 31 | consistent systems transitions" (IPCC 2018b). - 32 Governance is key for vulnerability and exposure represented by institutionalised rule systems and - habitualised behaviour and norms that govern society and guide actors and, "it is essential to improve - knowledge on how to promote adaptive governance within the framework of risk assessment and risk - 35 management" (Cardona 2012).
+- 21 There is no single approach to adaptation planning and both top-down and bottom-up approaches are - widely recognised.
+"Institutional dimensions in adaptation governance play a key role in promoting the - transition from planning to implementation of adaptation" (Mimura et al. 2014: 871).
+Adaptation is also - 24 essential at all scales, including adaptation by local governments, businesses, communities, and - 25 individuals (Denton et al. 2014, p.
+1104). - 26 "Strengthened multi-level governance, institutional capacity, policy instruments, technological - 27 innovation and transfer and mobilisation of finance, and changes in human behaviour and lifestyles are - enabling conditions that enhance the feasibility of mitigation and adaptation options for 1.5°C - - consistent systems transitions" (IPCC 2018b, p.
+20). - 30 Governance is key for vulnerability and exposure represented by institutionalised rule systems and - 31 habitualised behaviour and norms that govern society and guide actors and, "it is essential to improve - knowledge on how to promote adaptive governance within the framework of risk assessment and risk - management" (Cardona 2012: 90).

-7.1.2.
+7.2.2.
 Treatment of Key Terms in the Chapter